 • Have you noticed any neglect or personality changes,

 • Have there been any incidents such as wandering, falling, urinary infections, bruising or burns?

 • Are you being called up on a more than regular basis and at unsociable times during the night?

 • Have neighbours, friends, a scheme manager, or a medical professional suggested it is now time to look at alternative care options?

-This is when Senior Care Support Services is there to help, through the minefield of care and assist you with the next step.
+Senior Care Support Services is there to help through the minefield of care and assist you with the next step.
 Our professional service can take the stress and leg work out of finding the right care solution.
 This includes supporting you when dealing with Social Services, NHS Continuing Health Care assessments, hospital discharge teams and when dealing with other medical professionals.

 Our level of support can include sourcing good quality domiciliary care in the home or a move into residential or nursing care.
-We also work with a number of specialist dementia and dementia nursing care homes within the West Midlands, Warwickshire and Worcestershire areas, quality of which can sometime seem very difficult to find.
+We also work with a number of specialist dementia and dementia nursing care homes within the West Midlands, Warwickshire and Worcestershire areas, recommending only once due diligence has been carried out.

-If any of the above pointers ring a concern for you, Senior Care Support Services are there to help you through making the right decision at the right time and all this by just picking up the telephone and talking to us, please get in touch.
+If any of the above pointers ring a concern for you, Senior Care Support Services are there to help you through making the right decision at the right time and all this by just picking up the telephone and talking to us in confidence.
+Please do get in touch.